Smoothness Errors in Dynamics Models and How to Avoid Them: Acknowledgements

 \section{Acknowledgements}

-E.B.
-Thanks \href{https://melanie-weber.com/}{Melanie Weber} and \href{https://lfesser97.github.io/}{Lukas Fesser} for helpful discussions.
+E.B. thanks \href{https://melanie-weber.com/}{Melanie Weber}, \href{https://lfesser97.github.io/}{Lukas Fesser}, \href{https://bkiani.github.io/}{Bobak Kiani}, and members of the \href{https://weber.seas.harvard.edu/}{Geometric Machine Learning Group} for helpful discussions.
 L.L. was supported by a Northeastern University Undergraduate Research and Fellowships PEAK Experiences Award.
 R.W. would like to acknowledge support from NSF Grants $2442658$ and $2134178$.
 This work is supported by the National Science Foundation under Cooperative Agreement PHY-$2019786$ (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
 We also thank Northeastern Research Computing for GPU access through the Explorer cluster.
+This paper was reviewed on OpenReview at \href{https://openreview.net/forum?id=Uf3SMkP2Wd}{https://openreview.net/forum?id=Uf3SMkP2Wd}.